Candlemas: The Feast of Light and Hope

 From the Archives, originally published in 2014:

-This Sunday, February 2, the Church celebrates the Feast of the Presentation of the Lord, forty days after Christmas.
-In the 1962 Extraordinary Form Calendar the feast is the “Purification of the Blessed Virgin Mary” and commonly referred to as Candlemas.
-In the current calendar this Sunday would normally be the 4th week of the Ordinary Time, but the General Norms of the Liturgical Year and Calendar specifies that Feasts of Our Lord that fall in the General Roman Calendar take precedence over the Sundays in Ordinary Time.
+On February 2, the Church celebrates the Feast of the Presentation of the Lord, forty days after Christmas.
+In the 1962 calendar the feast is called the “Purification of the Blessed Virgin Mary” and commonly referred to as Candlemas.
+When this feats falls on a Sunday the General Norms of the Liturgical Year and Calendar specifies that Feasts of Our Lord that fall in the General Roman Calendar take precedence over the Sundays in Ordinary Time, so this feast would be celebrated instead of the Sunday in Ordinary Time..

 This is considered a “Christmas feast,” even though it is not part of the Christmas season.
 This the last feast of the liturgical calendar that we commemorate Christ still as an infant child.